phylum-dev/phylum-ci/docs/sync/azure_pipelines.md

 hosted on [Azure Repos Git][azure_repos_git] and [GitHub][github_repos].

-Once configured for a repository, the Azure Pipelines integration will provide analysis of project dependencies from a lockfile during a Pull Request (PR) and output the results as a comment in a thread on the PR.
+Once configured for a repository, the Azure Pipelines integration will provide analysis of project dependencies from a lockfile.
+This can happen in a branch pipeline run from a CI trigger or in a Pull Request (PR) pipeline run from a PR trigger.
+For PR triggered pipelines, analyzed dependencies will include any that are added/modified in the PR.
+For CI triggered pipelines, the analyzed dependencies will be determined by comparing the lockfile in the branch to the default branch. **All** dependencies will be analyzed when the CI triggered pipeline is run on the default branch.

-The CI job will return an error (i.e., fail the pipeline) if any of the newly added/modified dependencies from the PR fail to meet the project risk thresholds for any of the five Phylum risk domains:
+The results will be provided in the pipeline logs and provided as a comment in a thread on the PR.
+The CI job will return an error (i.e., fail the build) if any of the analyzed dependencies fail to meet the project risk thresholds for any of the five Phylum risk domains:

 * Vulnerability (aka `vul`)
 * Malicious Code (aka `mal`)